15 Tips to Consider Before Installing a Home Steam Shower

 TIP: The more porous a material (e.g., marble, shale, granite, glass block, or concrete), the more quickly it will dissipate heat, rather than retaining it.

-8. Where will you install the steam generator?
+8. Decide Where you will install the steam generator

 Consider where you will install the steam shower generator.
 A MrSteam generator can be installed anywhere within 60 feet of your steam room—in a heated attic or basement, closet, vanity etc.